At least we have "Wonder Woman."

 There are hundreds of female superheroes in both the DC and Marvel universes, but after 19 superhero movies in recent years, we've only just started seeing these amazing super women getting their time in the limelight.

 With the success of "Wonder Woman" — arguably the best DC movie to date — it appears we're taking a step in the right direction, but we're not there yet.

-Some argue that we've reached actual progress when a film that is heroine-centered can be released and treated like any other superhero movie.
-As it currently stands, when strong female characters make their way to center stage, so to speak, in film, it's a huge freakin' deal.
-It's arguably disappointing that our society is still in a place where we have to examine our movies this way.
-Even so, there's no denying that the statistics on heroine-centered films are numbers worth looking at.
+Some argue that we've made actual progress because a film that is heroine-centered was released and treated like any other superhero movie.
+As it currently stands, when strong female characters make their way to center stage in film, it's a huge freakin' deal.
+It's disappointing that our society is still in a place where we have to examine our movies this way, but even so, there's no denying that the statistics on heroine-centered films are numbers worth looking at.

 Which women have made their way into the superhero universe and what can directors do in the future to ensure female superheroes get their due in a fair and balanced way?
 Here's a look at the current state of women in these comic-inspired films.

 On a feminist level, movies, whether they feature superheroes or just normal human beings, are judged based on the Bechdel Test.
 The Bechdel Test originated from a 1985 comic, but has since become a standard way for movie critics to analyze the strength of a film's feminine representation.
 There are currently 7,261 movies in this database.

 A movie has to meet three criteria in order to pass the test: